LSD Toxicity

 Approach Considerations

-Otherwise, the basic tenet of caring for patients who have ingested hallucinogens such as lysergic acid diethylamide (LSD) is supportive reassurance in a calm, stress-free environment (“talking down”).[4]
-Rarely, as mentioned above, patients need to be either sedated or physically restrained.
+Otherwise, the basic tenet of caring for patients who have ingested hallucinogens such as LSD is supportive reassurance in a calm, stress-free environment (“talking down”).[5]
+Rarely, patients need to be either sedated or physically restrained.
 Benzodiazepines can safely be given to treat agitation, but neuroleptic medications, such as haloperidol (Haldol), may have adverse psychomimetic effects and thus are not indicated in LSD intoxication.

 Excessive physical restraint should be avoided because of potential complications of LSD intoxication, such as hyperthermia and/or rhabdomyolysis.